 c.
 Then you will begin to say, “We ate and drank in Your presence, and You taught in our streets”: In speaking of those who are excluded from God’s presence, Jesus said they would protest that they knew something of Jesus and had heard something of His teaching.

 d.
 I tell you I do not know you, where you are from.
 Depart from Me, all you workers of iniquity: Jesus warned that it wasn’t enough to know something of Jesus and have some association with Him; He had to know and recognize them.

 i.
-Of course Jesus know them in a sense; He knew who they were and of their life.
+Of course, Jesus knew them in a sense; He knew who they were and knew of their life.
 Yet He did not know them in the sense of relationship, of the vital connection of faith.
 His words stress the importance of relationship (I do not know you) that affects the manner of living (you workers of iniquity).